 Sick Leave

 Full-time, salaried faculty may use sick leave for absences related to conditions that prevent them from performing their duties.
 These conditions include illness, injury, or health problems related to pregnancy or childbirth.
-A faculty member may be asked, in the case of an illness or injury, to provide his or her department chair with a physician’s statement.
-When the circumstances are known in advance, such as in the case of scheduled surgery or child birth, a faculty member should give his or her department chair advance notice.
+A faculty member may be asked, in the case of an illness or injury, to provide their department chair with a physician’s statement.
+When the circumstances are known in advance, such as in the case of scheduled surgery or child birth, a faculty member should give their department chair advance notice.

 Traditional Sick Leave Program